A downloadable game for Windows, Linux, and Android

 ./jumpvalley --display-driver x11

-The above command assumes that the Jumpvalley executable kept its original name, jumpvalley.
+This assumes that the Jumpvalley executable kept its original name, jumpvalley.

 Additionally, if your current desktop environment is running on X11, Jumpvalley should automatically use X11 as well.